locustcloud/workshop/slides.md

 ## Welcome!

 <!--
-I hope you're all having a good conference and that you enjoyed lunch.
+I hope you're all having a good conference!

-Me: Maintainer of Locust & founder of Locust Technologies My colleagues will be in the room
+Me: Maintainer of Locust & founder of Locust Technologies.
+My colleagues will be in the room
 -->